CooLaToS/scripts/README.md

 # Docker Scripts

 This repository hosts various scripts to simplify and automate different tasks.
-One of the highlighted scripts is the Docker setup script.
+Highlighted scripts include the Docker setup script and the Docker configuration script.

 ## Docker Setup Script